 The context of what Moses wrote fits into the covenant treaty structures known to have existed during his life.
 “Covenant theology”, being a system of theology, gets its start from such simple observations.
 More to the theological point: Theologians must be aware of their beliefs within the spectrum between Covenant Theology and Dispensational Theology.
 These two categories predominate in the church.
 Even if one is not familiar with these terms, everyone is within one or the other streams of thought — and both streams presume a way of reading the Bible.
 These are two big ways that Bible-believing, Jesus-loving theologians read the Bible: Dispensational vs. Covenantal.
 As a church, we gravitate to being Covenantal in our theology even as we do account for major discontinuities between the covenants.

-From Genesis to Revelation, there is a story of God’s Image, his Temple-abode on Earth, and the story of what he is like and how he is imaged in someone being like him.
-The Bible is a story about God and his kingdom (a Kingdom which passes through various stages, of which, see more below), and it has as central themes God’s Temple, God’s Image and the Exodus and the New Exodus — where Jesus enacted a New Exodus in his flesh (cf. esp.
+From Genesis to Revelation, there is the message of God’s Image, his Temple-abode on Earth, and the message of what he is like and how he is imaged in someone being like him.
+The Bible is the message about God and his kingdom (a Kingdom which passes through various stages, of which, see more below), and central to the news is Christ who is God’s Temple, and Christ who is God’s Image and the Exodus by which the New Exodus is ultimate — where Jesus enacted a New Exodus in his flesh (cf. esp.
 Luke 9, and the Mt. of Transfiguration event).

 To be practical about our belief in the inerrancy of scripture, it is necessary that we speak to the unity and structure of the four Gospels.
 It also means we treat them according to their genre and history.
 For example, when the gospel of Luke opens up, the context is still the Old Covenant.
 Luke was written after the New Covenant was already ratified, but it starts its tale in the sphere of the Mosaic Covenant.
 Such observations, and other like them, rule over us.
 That means we have logical and reasonable guidelines that control how we come to the Gospel books.
 These include: